MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 Use the following steps to stop the Azure VM you provisioned earlier in the lab.

-1. In the Azure portal, set the **Directory + subscription** filter to the Azure AD tenant associated with the Azure subscription into which you deployed the **az500-04-vm1** Azure VM.
+1. In the Azure portal, set the **Directory + subscription** filter to the Microsoft Entra ID tenant associated with the Azure subscription into which you deployed the **az500-04-vm1** Azure VM.

 2. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Virtual machines** and press the **Enter** key.